 To turn your curls into chic waves, gently run your fingers through your strands to loosen them.

-For the finishing touch, spritz your look with the VO5 Invisible Ultimate Hold Hairspray.
+For the finishing touch, spritz your look with the VO5 Flexible Hold Hairspray.
 With its ultra-fine, touchable formula, this hairspray will give your freshly curled ‘do all-day hold.

 Now you’ve mastered the essentials of how to curl your hair with a wand, why not try creating some of these other amazing hairstyles with your curling wand?

 Use: A wand with a small barrel, as generally the smaller it is, the tighter the curl.
 Work with 1-2 inch sections of hair if you want lots of tight, little coils.

 Tip: For spiralled, tight curls, simply twist your hair before wrapping it around the curling wand.